 Neuropathy is a condition that leads to disruption of your nerve activity, which can cause ongoing burning and numbness.
-At Arizona Foot and Ankle Medical Center in Laveen, Arizona, you can meet with expert podiatrists Kyle Durfey, DPM, and Brian Hiapo, DPM, who design personalized neuropathy treatment plans to help you achieve lasting relief.
+At Arizona Foot and Ankle Medical Center in Chandler and Laveen, Arizona, you can meet with expert podiatrists Kyle Durfey, DPM, and Brian Hiapo, DPM, who design personalized neuropathy treatment plans to help you achieve lasting relief.
 Click the online scheduler to book your neuropathy exam today.
 You can also call the office directly to schedule a visit.

 While several types of neuropathy exist, peripheral neuropathy and diabetic neuropathy most commonly affect your lower extremities.
 When you have neuropathy, you can experience a wide variety of symptoms, including: